arabssonn/Software-development-and-decumentation/README.md

-this reposertory shall
+#SDD Section 1 Course

-for exampell this shall include
+this repository shall contain some samples for this course.
+For example, this shall include

+.MarkDown
+.AsciiDoc
+.Word Documents